-But perhaps most importantly, mindfulness keeps intrusive thoughts at bay and helps you live your life with a clearer mind.
+But perhaps most importantly, mindfulness keeps intrusive and obsessive thoughts at bay — a.k.a., it helps you forget about your ex.

 Sit comfortably in a chair or lie down.
 Make yourself feel relaxed, yet still alert — a.k.a., relaxed but not so relaxed that you’ll fall asleep.
 Place one hand on your tummy and the other on your chest.
 Breathe normally.
 Notice how your tummy expands at the inhale and contracts at the exhale.

 Now, as you inhale, try to fill your tummy with as much air as possible.
 As you exhale, feel it go up your chest and out through your mouth.
 If done correctly, the hand on your tummy should expand on the inhale while the hand on your chest falls or stays the same.